Corvia/django-tenant-users/README.rst

         ]
     }

+During the provision_company call the default roles will be created on the newly provisioned Company tenant using the Company.create_roles() function.
+It can also be used at any time to create additional role types on a Company.

 Note: the 'view' permission is not a default permission in Django, but is often added and used in the context of Django Rest Framework.

 .. _migrating: